 After speaking at Seminar to numerous NSD’s Directors and reviewing many more of their websites for tax education, it has become ever so clear how woefully inadequate is the tax information being disseminated in the cosmetics business community.
 For that reason, let me put forth to you why you should have me prepare your and your Unit(s)’s or Area’s tax returns and educate your Units or Area.

-- First and foremost, through 25 years of specializing in cosmetics business tax preparation, I have made it my business to know your business.
+- First and foremost, through over 25 years of specializing in cosmetics business tax preparation, I have made it my business to know your business.

 - Over 100 Director, including 15 National Sales Director, clients from over 20 states.
 Can your tax preparer say this?

 - Does your tax preparer know what are Section 1, Section 2, (even Section 3), Dovetail, non-recovered sales tax, PCP name fees, Customer Delivery Service, In-Touch, Income Advisory Statement, Top Director Trip, hostess gifts, consultant prizes, etc.?
 More importantly, does he know how to treat them on the tax return?
 (I do.)

 - Has your tax preparer read the company’s Tax Essentials booklet (see In-touch)?
 (I have.)

 - Does your tax preparer have the memo from MK corporate explaining how to deduct the MK free car?
 (I do.)